 With the release of the 2005 deposition, it is possible that civil lawsuits will be filed against Cosby since his answers to the questions in the deposition show signs of admission and guilt to using drugs to assist in the sexual assaults of women.

 It is imperative while dealing with any accusation of criminal sexual conduct that you have adequate representation to assist you through every stage.
 Criminal sexual conduct allegations, especially those brought by minors, are serious matters that need to be handled by an experienced sex crime attorney.
-The Law Offices of Shannon M. Smith focuses on defending those accused of sex crimes, which ensures our knowledge of the law and competent defense.
+The Smith Blythe, PC focuses on defending those accused of sex crimes, which ensures our knowledge of the law and competent defense.
 If you or a loved one is being accused of criminal sexual conduct, by a minor, or an adult, contact our office to set up a consultation.